 Black-bellied (long-tailed) pangolin in Kakum National Park.
 (Photo: Derek Schuurman, October 2024)

-To defend itself against predators, pangolins such as the diurnally active black-bellied (long-tailed) pangolin curl up into a ball, resembling a large pinecone.
-A sighting of these utterly fascinating, gentle and vulnerable animals is high on the lifetime bucket list of visiting wildlife enthusiasts.
-Kakum is regarded as the best locality in which to try for a sighting of this species.
+To defend themselves against predators, pangolins such as the diurnally active black-bellied (long-tailed) pangolin curl up into a ball, resembling a large pinecone.
+A sighting of these utterly beguiling, gentle and vulnerable animals is usually high on the lifetime bucket list of visiting wildlife enthusiasts.
+While sightings of all pangolin are unpredictable and certainly rare, the forests at Kakum and also, Nyamebe Bepo, are widely regarded as top localities in which to try for an observation.

 White-bellied (tree) pangolin

-Smaller in stature than it's black-bellied counterpart, the equally gravely threatened white-bellied pangolin is most active at night.
-One of the best places in Ghana at which to seek this rarity is the Nyamebe Bepo Forest Reserve by Bonkro village in the Ashanti region.
+Unlike it's diurnal, black-bellied counterpart, the equally gravely threatened white-bellied pangolin is mostly active at night.
+Arguably the best place in Ghana at which to seek this rarity is the Nyamebe Bepo Forest Reserve by Bonkro village in the Ashanti region.
+(Photo courtesy Ashanti African Tours, 2024)

 West African potto